akds/tcr-workbench/README.md

 ## Models and hardware

 Workbench uses **DecoderTCR 300M, 600M and 6B**, fine-tuned from ESM-C. The default is **DecoderTCR 300M**.
-Larger models require more memory and are not uniformly better across the benchmarks below.
+Benchmarks for different V0.3 models sizes are summarized in the next section.

 | Model | CPU / NVIDIA GPU | Apple Silicon |
 |---|---|---|